Lőrinc Mészáros: Enrichment

-Lőrinc Mészáros is still a key player in Felcsút, and since 2010 he has become even richer than ever: in 2013 he was the 88th richest Hungarian with a wealth of 6.9 billion, which rose to 31st place by 2016, and 2017, already in 5th place with HUF 120 billion in assets.
+Mészáros is still a key player in Felcsút, and since 2010 he has become even richer than ever: in 2013 he was the 88th richest Hungarian with a wealth of 6.9 billion, which rose to 31st place by 2016, and 2017, already in 5th place with HUF 120 billion in assets.
 His assets started to grow sharply, mainly through public procurement after 2010, which his companies gained under unusual business conditions.
 In the meantime, the mayor has built a real company empire that includes a number of companies with different profiles, from the construction industry to agriculture to the local school buffet.
 Some of these companies are run by his children.
 Mészáros Foundation has on several occasions commissioned companies run by his children to do construction in Felcsút.
 According to the RTL Klub, in 2016 the companies of Mészáros were able to post a total revenue of HUF 225 billion from public procurement.
 The government related wealth is strengthened by the fact that on several occasions Mészáros's companies sent orders to the companies of Prime Minister Viktor Orbán's family in connection with the procurements, including Orbán's father, Orbán Győző, family businesses as well.

 In the autumn of 2016, Opimus Press Zrt., with an unclear background close to Mészáros, acquired 100% of the shares of Mediaworks Hungary Zrt., the operator of the suspended Népszabadság publisher.
 Behind the transaction, several have speculated a political showdown after the paper previously reported embarrassing affairs to Fidesz.
 Mészáros, however, in an interview with Bors, denied that he had bought the paper and claimed that he did not have any shares in Opimus.
 He also denied the news that his confidant, Zoltán Csík, would be a member of the board.
 He had no opinion on the closure of the paper itself, but said the media was a "weird world" where character assassination attempts were being made against him.
 He added that he wanted to deal with his existing companies in the future and that he was a businessman, not a politician.
 On the other hand, it became public knowledge that he had bought Echo TV, stating that he "wanted a good TV" on which Fidesz could rely in the campaign, but denying that Prime Minister Viktor Orbán had a say in the operation of the TV channel.
 He also said here that he was fine With Lajos Simicska, who had previously quarreled with Orbán, he claims that Simicska had previously helped him thrive in business.
 It was later revealed that Mészáros had bought from Tamás Gyárfás the building, which previously housed Nap TV complex of Angol Street, to move Echo TV there.
 The move took place in December 2017.
 On 3 March 2017, Mészáros acquired a 16.9 percent stake in Opimus Plc., which can be linked to the closure of Népszabadság.
 After the transaction, the company's share price began to rise spectacularly.